 We teach the following animal rules: Rabbit, Reptile, Tiger, Camel, and Hornet.

 This is helpful when students approach an unfamiliar word or a nonsense word.
 For even the most experienced reader, unfamiliar words can become a reading pitfall – unless you know how to syllabicate the word into decodable chunks.

 Rabbit Division: rab / bit

-When you have one or more consonants stuck between two vowels, divide between the consonants so that each vowel has its own consonant.
+When you have two or more consonants stuck between two vowels, divide between the consonants so that each vowel has its own consonant.